Vaishnavi28/Sentiment-Analysis-on-Donald-Trump/README.md

 ## Steps:
 This is a Lexicon based sentiment analysis:

-1.Get Twitter Authentication from https://dev.twitter.com/ account- library(twitteR) ,(ROauth)
+1. Get Twitter Authentication from https://dev.twitter.com/ account- library(twitteR) ,(ROauth)

 2. Scrapping recent tweets from different cities using Lattitude & Longittude

 3. Getting addresses of tweets using google maps API(ggmaps package from R)

 4. Creating a word cloud of the tweets to visualize the most common words in the tweets and have a general feeling of the tweets.

 5.The most frequent words in the tweets are ‘muslim’, ‘muslims’, ‘ban’.
 This suggests that most tweets were on Trump’s recent idea of temporarily banning Muslims from entering the US.

-5. Save data as csv & import it to Tableau.
+6. Save data as csv & import it to Tableau.

-6. Graphical representation for Various City & State.
+7. Graphical representation for Various City & State.